 To change the IP address of the appliance, verify that the system name of the appliance is an FQDN.
-If, during the deployment of the appliance, you set an IP address as a system name, you cannot change the IP address after the deployment, because the system name is used as a primary network identifier.
+If, during the deployment of the appliance, you set an IP address as a system name, you cannot change the IP address after the deployment.
+The system name is always used as a primary network identifier.

 - Log in to the Direct Console User Interface of the vCenter Server Appliance.

 - Select Configure Management Network and press Enter.

 - Change the IPv4 settings from IP Configuration.

 Option Description Use dynamic IP address and network configuration Obtains networking settings from a DHCP server if one is available on your network Set static IP address and network configuration Sets static networking configuration

 - Change the IPv6 settings from IPv6 Configuration.

 Option Description Enable IPv6 Enables or disables IPv6 on the appliance Use DHCP stateful configuration Uses a DHCP server to obtain IPv6 addresses and networking settings Use ICMP stateless configuration Uses a Stateless Address Autoconfiguration (SLAAC) to obtain IPv6 addresses and network settings

 - Change the DNS settings from DNS Configuration.